mguoth/Code-Samples/Software Framework - Simple Worfklow/Readme.md

 ## Abstraction
 First, we need to think about when making abstraction is to find out similarities and common functionality which can be covered by generic framework code.
 From the sample workflow above, we can tell that the whole workflow consists of steps which are executed sequentially in the defined order.
 For the simplicity, we will not support execution of steps parallelly.
 Imagine, that step can be any custom functionality which can be executed by the framework.
 The framework controls the flow of the program and provides a common handling of failures and cross cutting concerns.

 On the other side, there are differences in the functionality of individual steps.
 First two steps with sending mail functionality are very similar (they are just sending different mails).
 But the third step with the trigger background job functionality is completely different.
-It naturally categorizes steps from sample workflow into two types, each of them with different parameters.
+It naturally categorizes steps from sample workflow into two types, each of them has its specific parameters.

 The common workflow functionality requires a common definition model as input.
 But the functionality which is specific for particular step type requires also specific definition models.